All Episodes

 And the First Amendment is critical.

-People have a right to say their peace.
+People have a right to say their piece.

-So this this win is a big win for the First Amendment and the American people.
+So this win is a big win for the First Amendment and the American people.

-Then big tech, having been warned weekly by the FBI uh representatives uh that they may be this may be a misinformation campaign, they wouldn't allow anyone to share that information.
+Then big tech, having been warned weekly by the FBI representatives that this may be a misinformation campaign, they wouldn't allow anyone to share that information.

 Pertinent information that I think the American voter needed to know about.

-Well and they would not confirm, even when specifically asked that they knew in fact it was authentic.
+And they would not confirm even when specifically asked that they knew in fact it was authentic.

 Why is that?

-Yeah, I mean, I think that this is one of the scariest revelations of the case is that essentially the FBI having weekly censorship meetings, so the full power of the federal government law enforcement right, along with the biggest country companies in the history of the world.
+Yeah, I mean, I think that this is one of the scariest revelations of the case is that essentially the FBI having weekly censorship meetings, so the full power of the federal government law enforcement right along with the biggest companies in the history of the world.

-I mean, these are some of the most you combine those two against the American people in the free flow of information in an important election.
+I mean, these are some of the most, you combine those two against the American people and the free flow of information in an important election.

 They knew the laptop was real.

-And so they're setting the stage to spoil that so they could, you know, you know, essentially censor this the uh the story.
+And so they're setting the stage to spoil that so they could, you know, essentially censor the story.

-And then, of course, you've got this sort of establishment intelligence community that signs a letter um saying that this is false and nothing to see here.
+And then, of course, you've got this sort of establishment intelligence community that then signs a letter saying that this is false and nothing to see here.

 That's really what this comes down to.